Rakurai/selectivesearch/README.md

 # Selective Search Implementation for Python

-This is a simple Selective Search Implementation for Python
+This is a simple Selective Search Implementation for Python.

+## Changes

+The majority of this code is not mine, I have just added support for offloading to a GPU with PyCUDA.

 ## Install